bigomics/omicsplayground-doc/dataprep/datachecks.rst

 Checks before uploading
 ================================================================================

 **Check #2**.
-Avoid regular expressions when naming your samples or phenotypes.
+Avoid special characters when naming your samples or phenotypes.
-The platform is based on the R programming language, which makes heavy use of a feature called “regular expressions”.
+The platform is based on the R programming language, so certain characters are reserved for programming purposes.

-These are symbols that have a programming function beyond its common usage.
-Thus the full stop symbol ”.” usually indicates any alphanumeric character in a piece of code.
-Other regular expressions include “/”, “+”, “*”, etc…

 As a good code of practice, never use any of these symbols when naming a sample or a phenotype.
 If you need to connect multiple elements, use underscore, “_” instead.
 Here’s an example: